fbonds/illadvised/README.md

 - How sensor data is collected
 - How camera/microphone access is used
 - How social media credentials are stored
-- That the app is intended for extreme sports recording
+- That the app is intended for documenting phone destruction (novelty/entertainment purposes)

 ### 2. App Store Connect Configuration
-- Select category: Sports or Entertainment
+- Select category: Entertainment or Photo & Video
-- Age rating: 17+ (due to potential dangerous activities)
+- Age rating: 12+ (novelty app, comedic destruction)
-- Add screenshots showing the app in use
+- Add screenshots showing the app interface (on a working phone)
-- Provide a demo video
+- Provide a demo video showing the overlay in action
-- Write clear app description warning about safety
+- Write clear app description explaining the comedic/novelty intent

 ### 3. App Review Notes
 Include the following in your App Review Information:
 ```
-This app is designed for recording extreme sports activities with sensor data overlays.
-Users are responsible for their own safety when using this app.
+This is a novelty/entertainment app designed to record a phone's final moments
+as it is intentionally destroyed by the user.
+It captures sensor data during
+activities like throwing, dropping, or otherwise destroying old/broken phones.

-The app requires camera, microphone, location, and motion sensor access to function.
+The app requires camera, microphone, location, and motion sensor access to
-Social media streaming requires user authentication with their own accounts.
+record all data during the phone's "final journey."

+Intended for users disposing of old phones who want to create entertaining
+content.
+Social media streaming allows users to share the destruction live.
 ```

-### 4. Safety Warning
+### 4. Disclaimer
-Consider adding an in-app safety disclaimer on first launch:
+Add an in-app disclaimer on first launch:
 ```
-WARNING: This app is designed for recording activities that may be dangerous.
+DISCLAIMER: This app is intended for entertainment purposes and for users
-Always prioritize your safety.
-Never use this app while driving or in situations
-where it could distract you from safety-critical activities.
-Use protective equipment
-and follow all safety guidelines for your activity.
+who have decided to dispose of their iPhone.

+- Only use with devices you intend to destroy
+- Do not throw phones at people or animals
+- Follow all local e-waste disposal regulations
+- Ensure data is backed up and wiped before destruction
+- Be mindful of environmental impact
+- Stream to social media to preserve the footage!

+By using this app, you acknowledge your device will likely be destroyed
+and the developers are not liable for any damages.
 ```

 ## Dependencies